A New Crossover Algorithm for LP Inspired by the Spiral Dynamic of PDHG: Acknowledgments

-This work was mostly done when the first author visited the second author at the University of Chicago, Booth School of Business.
-The authors thank the Booth School of Business for funding this visit.
+This work was started when the first author visited the second author at the University of Chicago, Booth School of Business.
 The authors also would like to thank Qi Huangfu for helpful discussions on the crossover algorithms in commercial LP solvers.
 The first author is partially supported by NSFC [Grant NSFC-72225009, 72394360, 72394365].
 The second author is partially supported by AFOSR FA9550-24-1-0051.